 Pancreatitis is a disease in which the pancreas (the large gland behind the stomach and next to the small intestine) becomes inflamed.
 It is the painful inflammatory condition in which the enzymes of the pancreas are prematurely activated resulting in autodigestion of the pancreas.
 The common cause of pancreatitis are biliary tract disease and alcoholism, but can also result from such things as abnormal organ structure, blunt trauma, penetrating peptic ulcers, and drugs such as sulfonamides and glucocorticoids.

 - Acute pancreatitis is a sudden inflammation that lasts for a short time.
 It may range from mild discomfort to a severe, life-threatening illness.

-Chronic pancreatitis is long-lasting inflammation of the pancreas.
+- Chronic pancreatitis is long-lasting inflammation of the pancreas.
 It most often happens after an episode of acute pancreatitis.

 Nursing Care Plans

-1. Acute Pain
+- Acute Pain